Taming Barren Plateaus in Arbitrary Parameterized Quantum Circuits without Sacrificing Expressibility: Conclusions and Discussions

 \section{Conclusions and Discussions}

-In this work, we introduce {a novel, easily implementable, and universal strategy} to improve the trainability of an arbitrary PQC.
+In this work, we have introduced {a novel, easily implementable, and universal strategy} to improve the trainability of an arbitrary PQC.
 By inserting a layer of gadgets, we transform the PQC into an MPQC that is at least as expressive as the original PQC and, importantly, is provably free of barren plateaus.
 We further analyze the trainability of parameters in the MPQC, showing that our construction consistently enhances trainability: parameters following the gadget layer are guaranteed to be trainable, {whereas the others retain the same learning behavior as in the original PQC.} {Moreover, we further propose a targeted strategy to render these remaining parameters trainable, ensuring that all the parameters can be effectively optimized}.

 The improvement in trainability brought by constructing MPQCs is supported by our numerical experiments.
 Focusing on a PQC for thermal state preparation, we find that barren plateaus are absent in the MPQC even for deep circuits with up to 100 qubits and 2400 layers, whereas the original PQC becomes untrainable when the system size reaches 20 qubits.
-We also provide a visual demonstration of the enhanced gradient variance for parameters after the gadget layer in specific regions, further illustrating the improvement of trainability achieved by our method.
+Furthermore, by end-to-end numerical simulations we show that MPQC can substantially enhance the performance of the original PQC in variational quantum algorithms.
+In particular, in some cases we see that MPQC is able to converge to the optimal solution even when the corresponding PQC cannot be trained at all.